opengisch/QField-docs/documentation/how-to/gnss.en.md

 which will start collecting positions.

-While collecting, an indicator will appear on top of the coordinate cursor showing a text reflecting the current number of collected positions and, as well, a progress bar.
+While collecting, an indicator will appear on top of the coordinate cursor showing a text reflecting the current number of collected positions.
+If an averaged position minimum count requirement is active, a progress bar will also be present indicating the progress towards meeting that requirement.

 !![](../assets/images/positioning_averaged.webp)